-I am a Columbia freshman and I need to get an abortion.
+I am a freshman in college and I need to get an abortion.
 The problem is, I'm 17.
-Can I legally do this in NY without parental notification?
+Can I legally do this without parental notification?
 If not, in which states could I get an abortion without parental notification?
 Money is not a major prohibitory issue here.
 I would be willing to pay cash for a weekend airline ticket.

 The answer to your question depends on a few factors.
 The laws around access to abortion and minors vary by state within the United States, but there may be other factors for you to consider as well.
 Some states allow minors (those under 18) to have an abortion without notifying their parents, while other states require parental notification or even parental permission.
 In terms of abortion access for minors, it’s also good to be aware of mandatory waiting periods between a counseling session and the abortion and whether or not abortion is covered, or allowed to be covered, by health insurance.
 Considering all of this information can help you determine whether you'll be able to access the services you need in the state where you currently reside.

 Because each state varies in their abortion laws, especially around parental consent, it would be difficult to list them all out.
 However, the Guttmacher Institute offers a comprehensive overview of abortion-related laws state-by-state.
 Of these laws:

 - 37 states require parental involvement in an abortion decision by a minor.

 - 21 of these 37 require one or both parents to consent.

 - 11 of these 37 require one or both parents be notified.

 - 5 of these 37 require both parental consent and notification.